 The Council raises funds by the annual Precept is set in December of each year.
 The amount required is guided by the setting of the annual budget.
 The Parish Council precept is added to the Council Tax bill and collected by Wiltshire Council (on behalf of the Parish Council).

 Aldbourne Parish Council

 Aldbourne Parish Council has fifteen members, made up of volunteers from across the village who give their time freely to help enhance and support the village for the benefit of all residents.
 The volunteer members are known as councillors.
 The Parish Council exists to help residents [sometimes called parishioners] and to be a point of contact for ideas and suggestions for improvements in the village.
 There is a paid clerk, who manages all correspondence, financial and administrative aspects in connection to council business.

 The Parish Council meets on the first Wednesday of each month (excluding August; December or January) at 7:30pm.
-Currently all meetings are being held virtually.
 All parishioners are most welcome to attend these meetings.
-The details of how to log in are available on the agenda for each meeting.
+See the meetings section for more information.
 Link to the meetings section.

 The Parish Council are responsible for a wide range of services and areas in the village:

 - Public toilets

 - The Green